imesut/Moca/readme.md

-# Moca
+# Moca - Accessible Mockups

-Moca is a mockup tool for designing accessibility experience for disabled people.
+Moca is a mockup tool for designing accessibility experience for disabled people, works on browser, online and offline.

 You can import your screen images and mark UI elements visible at the screen.